Bovanlaarhoven/Reddit-api/README.md

 ## Usage

-To use the `redapi` library to fetch information about a subreddit and its top post, follow these instructions:
+To use the `rapi` library to fetch information about a subreddit and its top post, follow these instructions:

-1. Import the `redapi` library in your Python script:
+1. Import the `rapi` library in your Python script:

     ```python
-    import redapi
+    import rapi
     ```

 2. Use the `get_subreddit` function to retrieve information about a subreddit and its top post.
 Customize the function parameters based on your requirements: